zerodytrash/TikTok-Live-Connector/README.md

 # TikTok-Livestream-Chat-Connector
-A Node.js module to receive and decode livestream chat messages and other events in realtime from [TikTok LIVE](https://www.tiktok.com/live) by connecting to TikTok's internal WebCast push service.
+A Node.js module to receive and decode livestream chat events like comments in realtime from [TikTok LIVE](https://www.tiktok.com/live) by connecting to TikTok's internal WebCast push service.
 The package includes a wrapper that connects to the WebCast service using just the username (`uniqueId`).
 This allows you to connect to your own live chat as well as the live chat of other streamers.
 No credentials are required.
-Besides chat messages, other events such as members joining and gifts can be tracked.
+Besides chat comments, other events such as members joining, gifts, viewers, followers and likes can be tracked.

 <b>NOTE:</b> This is not an official API.
+It's a reverse engineering project.
 The correctness of the data cannot be guaranteed.

 #### Demo: [https://tiktok-chat.herokuapp.com/](https://tiktok-chat.herokuapp.com/)